KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/prep_work.md

    Cloud9 will take a minute and create your workspace here.

-10. In the terminal section of your workspace, type `mkdir CodingAndCocktails` to create your folder/directory that you'll be working in tonight.
-You'll notice a new folder show up on the left side of your screen.
+10. In the terminal section of your workspace, type: `nvm install 6`

 {% hint style='tip' %}